 Generally, we do not provide for U.S. taxes or foreign withholding taxes on gross book-tax basis differences in our non-U.S. subsidiaries because such basis differences are able to and intended to be reinvested indefinitely.
 Determination of the amount of any unrecognized deferred income tax liability on this temporary difference is not practicable because of the complexities of the hypothetical calculation.
-We have a deferred tax liability in the amount of \$113.2 million relating to certain foreign subsidiaries for which the basis difference is not intended to be reinvested indefinitely as part of the liabilities assumed in connection with the acquisition of URS.
+We have a deferred tax liability in the amount of \$77.0 million at September 30, 2017 relating to certain foreign subsidiaries for which the basis difference is not intended to be reinvested indefinitely as part of the liabilities assumed in connection with the acquisition of URS.
 Based on the available sources of cash flows discussed above, we anticipate we will continue to have the ability to permanently reinvest these remaining amounts.

-At September 30, 2016, cash and cash equivalents were \$692.1 million, an increase of \$8.2 million, or 1.2%, from \$683.9 million at September 30, 2015.
-The increase in cash and cash equivalents was primarily attributable to cash provided by operating activities and proceeds from the disposal of business and property and equipment, partially offset by net repayments of borrowings under credit agreements, payments for capital expenditures, net distributions to noncontrolling interest, and investment in unconsolidated joint ventures.
+At September 30, 2017, cash and cash equivalents were \$802.4 million, an increase of \$110.3 million, or 15.9%, from \$692.1 million at September 30, 2016.
+The increase in cash and cash equivalents was primarily attributable to cash provided by operating activities, partially offset by net repayments under our debt agreements, payments for business acquisitions and capital expenditures, net distributions to noncontrolling interest, and investment in unconsolidated joint ventures.

-Net cash provided by operating activities was \$814.2 million for the year ended September 30, 2016, an increase of \$49.8 million, or 6.5%, from \$764.4 million for the year ended September 30, 2015.
-The increase was primarily attributable to the timing of receipts and payments of working capital, which include accounts receivable, accounts payable, accrued expenses, and billings in excess of costs on uncompleted contracts.
-The sale of trade receivables to financial institutions during the year ended September 30, 2016 provided a net benefit of \$120.1 million as compared to \$108.9 million during the year ended September 30, 2015.
+Net cash provided by operating activities was \$696.7 million for the year ended September 30, 2017, a decrease of \$117.5 million, or 14.4%, from \$814.2 million for the year ended September 30, 2016.
+Cash provided by operating activities was adversely affected by cash payments totaling approximately \$60 million related to a federal lawsuit that was settled in our first quarter of 2017, partially offset by a distribution of earnings of \$52 million as a result of the sale of our 50% equity interest in Provost Square I LLC, an unconsolidated joint venture.
+The decrease was also attributable to the timing of receipts and payments of working capital, which include accounts receivable, accounts payable, accrued expenses, and billings in excess of costs on uncompleted contracts.
+The sale of trade receivables to financial institutions provided a net favorable impact of \$0.3 million and a net benefit of \$120.1 million during the years ended September 30, 2017 and 2016, respectively.
 We expect to continue to sell trade receivables in the future as long as the terms continue to remain favorable to the Company.